w11k/w11k-select/README.md

 * Uses Twitter Bootstrap markup / styling, comes with default css but easy to adjust / override
 * Disabled state and required-validation
 * Customisable texts (placeholders and selected representation)

+## Documentation and Demo

+See Project Website at http://w11k.github.com/w11k-select

 ## Installation